lulzzz/cloud-custodian-pipeline-sample/docs/build.md

 # Build design

+The build pipeline is setup to run on an Ubuntu Linux build agent and triggered to run each time a change is committed to the `master` branch.
+Typically, this is done when merging pull requests.
+All build variables are defined at the top of the pipeline under the `variables` group.

 ## Build Tasks

+### Using Python version 3.6

+Currently, Cloud Custodian is built and validated against Python 3.6.

+### Download Azure Key Vault Secrets

+For each build, secrets are downloaded securely from Azure Key Vault, stored in memory and only accessible to the current build.

 ### Installing Cloud Custodian

 Typically Cloud Custodian for Azure is installed by installing the [`c7n`](https://pypi.org/project/c7n/) and [`c7n_azure`](https://pypi.org/project/c7n_azure/) PyPI packages.
-Instead of installing the packages, the build task is installing from a branch with workarounds to make unique storage accounts.
+Instead of installing the packages, the build task is installing from the master branch of the Cloud Custodian repository pinned to a specific commit id.
 There are several required changes that need to be in the PyPI packages for this pipeline to work as intended.
 When those changes are in the latests PyPI packages it is recommended to install those packages and not a specific Github branch.

 Installing Cloud Custodian is triggered as a Pipeline Build task in [azure-pipelines.yml](azure-pipelines.yml)

 ### Installing Cloud Custodian's PolicyStream Tool

-The Cloud Custodian policystream python tool is fetched from [https://pypi.org/project/c7n-policystream/](https://pypi.org/project/c7n-policystream/)
+The Cloud Custodian policystream python tool is fetched from [https://pypi.org/project/c7n-policystream/](https://pypi.org/project/c7n-policystream/).
+This tool is used in later build steps.

 The prerequisities for using the tool requires pygit2.
 The package of pygit2 requires libgit2, installing these on Ubuntu requires the steps in this [document](https://www.pygit2.org/install.html#quick-install).